ryanlai666/IR_agent_conda/README.md

 * "Calculate the frequencies for an isolated H2O molecule using xtb"
 ```

+Exampel of slab with adsorbate
 ![Exampel of slab with adsorbate](Usage1.gif)

+Exampel of pure molecule
 ![Exampel of pure molecule](Usage2.gif)

 ###  Notice: